DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 ### Upgrade to a new version

 1. Find the [datadog-forwarder (if you didn't rename it)][5] CloudFormation stack.
 If you installed the Forwarder as part of the [Datadog AWS integration stack][6], make sure to update the nested Forwarder stack instead of the root stack.
 2. Find the actual Forwarder Lambda function from the CloudFormation stack's "Resources" tab, navigate to its configuration page.
-Note down the value of the tag `dd_forwarder_version`, such as `3.3.0`, in case you run into issues with the new version and need to rollback.
+Note down the value of the tag `dd_forwarder_version`, such as `3.73.0`, in case you run into issues with the new version and need to rollback.
 3. Update the stack using template `https://datadog-cloudformation-template.s3.amazonaws.com/aws/forwarder/latest.yaml`.
-You can also replace `latest` with a specific version, such as `3.0.2.yaml`, if needed.
+You can also replace `latest` with a specific version, such as `3.73.0.yaml`, if needed.
 Make sure to review the changesets before applying the update.

+If you encounter issues upgrading to the latest version, check the Troubleshooting section.

 ### Upgrade an older version to +3.74.0